0

 Poor posture settings

 How we care for our posture directly influences the degree to which lower back discomfort may develop.
-Being aware of better ways to sit, stand, and walk can help to relieve symptoms somewhat.
-But, more significantly, by acquiring a thorough grasp of posture awareness and education, it is now possible to eliminate the factors that may lead to lower back pain in the future.
+Knowing better ways to sit, stand, and walk helps relieve symptoms.
+More significantly, by acquiring a thorough grasp of posture awareness and education, it is possible to eliminate the factors that may lead to lower back pain.

 Bad posture while standing